“Choosing eLearning authoring tools is one of the most crucial decisions any training organization, project, or developer can make.”

 What is my budget?

-Course Authoring tools come in all prices.
+Course Authoring eLearning content development tools come in all prices.
 Some of the ‘built-in’ content authoring tools actually cost more than third party applications.
-Understand how many authors you’ll have and how often they’ll be creating content.
+Understand how many authors you’ll have and how often they’ll be creating elearning content.
 Monthly subscriptions to SaaS tools can be a great way to save money if you only create courses intermittently.

 Be sure to select an authoring tool that publishes to SCORM for the greatest portability between LMSs.
 Some e-learning systems such as the Accord LMS, can seamlessly integrate with third party tools via automatic FTP transfers.
 This automatically uploads the course to the LMS when it’s published from the authoring tool.